Thursday, February 27, 2025

 and feel the rejection, the loneliness, and the longing,

-what I hated to feel.
+what I hated most to feel.

 Then I would paint my broken interior